• Skip to primary navigation

 Variations

-Put some rice on to boil while you prep your dinner!
-Go for good old steamed basmati rice, coconut rice, or cauliflower rice.
+Like most Thai-inspired dinners, this one goes well with rice.
+Go for good old steamed basmati rice or upgrade to some coconut rice.
 Sprinkle some cilantro on, and dinner is served!

 If you’d like a side, make some Asian slaw or a Thai cucumber salad.